 Daniel H. Gillison, Jr.

-Dan joined the Foundation in June of 2016 as Executive Director.
-Previously, he was the Director of County Solutions and Innovation at the National Association of Counties (NACo).
+Daniel H. Gillison, Jr. joined the APA Foundation in June of 2016 as Executive Director.
+Over the past three years, Daniel has been a transformational leader, whose vision for the APA Foundation has continued to shape its mission, growth and impact.
+Under his leadership the APA Foundation now manages 25 awards and 8 fellowships supporting over 120 psychiatric fellows annually.
+Additionally, he leads 12 program and partnership initiatives in ways that support the profession of psychiatry and foster community awareness where you live, learn, work and worship.
+As a result of Daniel’s business acumen, ability to inspire support and savvy relationship management experience, APA Foundation continues to be known as a leader in the mental health non-profit space.
+Previously, Daniel was the Director of County Solutions and Innovation at the National Association of Counties (NACo).
 There, he oversaw outreach development and technical assistance efforts and was responsible for the programs and practice areas of Health and Human Services, Professional Development, Education Training, Conferences and Events, and Business Development, as well as several grant-based initiatives.
-Dan has over 30 years of experience and has previously held leadership positions at Xerox, Nextel, and Sprint.
+Daniel has over 30 years of experience and has previously held leadership positions at Xerox, Nextel, and Sprint.
 Dan holds a B.A. from Southern University and A&M College.

 Executive Assistant to the Executive Director